Anchal1811/excel-data-analysis/README.md

 ---

-## 🛠 Tools & Techniques Used
-- Microsoft Excel
-- Data Cleaning
-- Pivot Tables
-- Pivot Charts
-- Slicers
-- Dashboard Design

----

 ## 🎯 Purpose of This Repository
-These projects demonstrate my ability to analyze raw data, extract meaningful insights, and present them in a clear, business-friendly format using Excel.
+These projects showcase my ability to analyze raw data, extract meaningful insights, and present them in a clear, business-friendly format using Excel.

 ---